Fender Serial Number Lookup

 • V: Vintage Reissue.

-• LE (+ 6 digits): Blonde Jazzmaster with gold hardware (1994 promo set).
+• LE (+ 6 digits): Blonde Jazzmaster with gold hardware, made in 1994 as a promotional set.

 Origin Indicators:

-• Mexico (MIM): Prefix MN (1990s), MZ (2000s), MX (2010s+).
+• Mexico (MIM): Prefix MZ (2000s), MX (2010s+).

 • Japan (MIJ/CIJ): serial often back of neck near neck joint; some reissues put it in the headstock decal or on the neck plate.